Health statistics introduced

 - Regulation (EU) No 349/2011 on statistics on accidents at work,

-- Regulation (EU) No 141/2013 on the implementation of the European health interview survey, and
+- Regulation (EU) No 141/2013 on the implementation of the European health interview survey (wave 2),

-- Regulation (EU) No 2015/359 on the implementation of statistics on healthcare expenditure and financing.
+- Regulation (EU) No 2015/359 on the implementation of statistics on healthcare expenditure and financing, and

 European statistics on health are derived from two types of sources: administrative data and surveys.
 Administrative data sources are the basis for important statistical data collections such as human and technical resources and activities, healthcare expenditure, causes of death, and accidents at work; these data therefore reflect, to some degree, country-specific ways of organising healthcare and may not always be completely comparable.
 General population surveys in health statistics include the minimum European health module integrated within the annual EU statistics on income and living conditions survey (EU-SILC), the five-yearly European health interview survey (EHIS) and specific ad-hoc modules of the labour force survey (LFS), such as the 1999, 2007 and 2013 modules on accidents at work and other work-related health problems or the 2002 and 2011 modules on the employment of disabled persons.